 Copyright compliance is a core value of all types of businesses.
 This post sets out eight things you can do for copyright compliance.
 All organizations and businesses need to carefully monitor how they legally use the content of others (third-party content), and how they mitigate their copyright infringement risks.

 How to Ensure Copyright Compliance

 The end of the calendar year is also the beginning of the expiration of copyright for many works.
 What books, images and other works that you use entered the public domain on 1 January each year?
-Check to see whether you’re still trying to obtain permission for (or perhaps avoid the use of) content that is now freely available and in the public domain.
-Public domain works are free to use and even adapt without payment or permissions
+Check to see whether you’re still trying to obtain permission for (or perhaps avoiding the use of) content that’s now freely available and in the public domain.
+Public domain works are free to use and even adapt without payment or permissions.

 One area to be aware of is images used in presentation slides.
 Only authorized images can be used in those slides.
 See Legally Using Images in Presentation Slides.

-Copyright is evolving: as digital access offers new opportunities for monetizing content, and it also increases exposure to potential risks of copyright infringement.
-However, the basic principles of managing and monitoring copyright still stand, and undertaking periodic review or a copyright audit is a good way to ensure that your organization both benefits from its own content and remains within the law when using third-party content.
+Copyright is evolving: as digital access offers new opportunities for monetizing content, it also increases exposure to potential risks of copyright infringement.
+However, the basic principles of managing and monitoring copyright still stand, and undertaking periodic reviews or copyright audits is a good way to ensure that your organization both benefits from its own content and remains within the law when using third-party content.

 Need to learn more about copyright law in plain English?
 See our online copyright courses.

 You may also like our Copyright Compliance Checklist.